Information from the School Nurse

 Vaccinations due between 6th and 12th grade are as follows:

 - Students entering 6th grade or by 11 years of age must have the Tetanus, Diphtheria toxoid-containing vaccine, and Pertussis vaccine booster (Tdap) and 2 doses of the Varicella (Chickenpox) vaccine.

 - Students entering 7th are required to have one dose of the Meningococcal conjugate (MenACWY).

 - Students entering 12th grade are required to have 2 doses of the Meningococcal conjugate (MenACWY) or 1 dose if the first dose was received at age 16 or older.

 However, all required vaccinations per the chart on the link below must be current for school attendance.

 2018-19 School Year New York State Immunization Requirements for School Entrance/Attendance

-In order to best provide for students safety we request that all students have who have prescribed emergency rescue medication have these medications available for their use while in school or attending school sponsored activities, especially when participating in athletic activity.
-(Inhalers, Epi Pens and Glucagon)
+In order to best provide for students' safety, we request that all students who have prescribed emergency rescue medication have these medications available for their use while in school or attending school sponsored activities, especially when participating in athletic activity.
+(Inhalers, Epi Pens, and Glucagon)

 Per New York State law, health care provider and parent permission is needed for all prescription and over the counter (OTC) medications used at school or school-sponsored activities.
 Permissions are required to be renewed every school year.
 Parents/guardians are responsible for having medications delivered directly to the school in a properly labeled original container by an adult, unless the student has a health care provider attestation to carry and use their medication independently (see below).